cassidyjames/cassidyjames.github.io/dippi.md

 <noscript markdown="1">
 ## This page requires JavaScript

 Sorry, it's all done client-side on a static page, so JS is needed.
-You can download the [Dippi app for elementary OS][appcenter] to perform the same calculations offline—no JavaScript necessary.
+You can download the [Dippi app for Linux][flathub] to perform the same calculations offline—no JavaScript necessary.
 </noscript>

 <div class="result">